These are the most promising French startups according to the French government – TechCrunch

 Based on those metrics, only a handful of the startups in the French Tech 120 have a female CEO and the French government thinks tech startups should do more when it comes to diversity and inclusion.
 That’s why a small group of people are going to work on a roadmap and some recommendations to improve those numbers.

-Representatives of six different startups in the French Tech 120 as well as people from Sista, Tech Your Place and Future Positive Capital will get together to work on those topics.
+Representatives of six different startups in the French Tech 120, as well as people from Sista, Tech Your Place and Future Positive Capital, will get together to work on those topics.

 In addition to a cool logo for your website, being part of the French Tech 120 comes with some perks.
 Those companies can access a network of French Tech representatives in different public administrations.